JaanviG/Image-to-pencil-Sketch-Python-CV2-/README.md

 # Image-to-pencil-Sketch-Python-CV2

+(Note:- If you feel that this task has improved your abilities, don't forget to click the star icon in the upper right.)

 Reading the image in RGB format and converting it to a grayscale image using CV2 library from python, matplotlib, style cvtcolor, bitwise_not, Gaussian_Blur and divide and converting the image.
 # Problem Statement:-
 * We need to read the image in RBG format and then convert it to a grayscale image.
 This will turn an image into a classic black and white photo.